2. Restore Consent-Based Citizenship

 Opposite of mutual consent, as we’ve seen, is perpetual allegiance.
 Birthplace citizenship is based on the feudal notion of subjectship, which is always presumed to be perpetual.
 Under that model, a child’s citizenship is determined by the soil upon which he is born and attaches to him until absolved by the government.
 He cannot renounce it unilaterally.
 If you are born in the king’s realm, you are the king’s subject.
 You owe the king your allegiance as a debt of gratitude.
 You must remain the king’s subject until he, at his sole pleasure, chooses to absolve you of your allegiance.
 You cannot unilaterally renounce your allegiance without offering insult to your sovereign, which is treason.
 For us, by contrast, ‘Treason against the United States shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.’
 (U.S. Constitution, Article III.)

 So here we have two principles as opposed to each other as slavery and freedom.
 Our Constitution embraces freedom.
-As the lawyers would put it, we follow the rule of jus sanguinis not jus soli.
+We follow the rule of jus sanguinis not jus soli.
 In the soil-based model, consent is unilateral on the part of the government.
 The individual has no reciprocal right to choose.
-In the consent-based model, consent must be bilateral.
-Both parties must remain free to choose.
-The proof that American principles have always reflected jus sanguinis and never jus soli is that, from independence onward, we have always been allowed to renounce our citizenship without incurring the charge of treason.
+In the consent-based model, consent is bilateral.
+Both parties remain free to choose.
+The proof that American principles have always reflected jus sanguinis and never jus soli is that, from independence on, we have always been allowed to renounce our citizenship without incurring the charge of treason.
 Therefore, any questions that arise in our citizenship laws should always be considered in the light of, and any disputes should be resolved in favor of, jus sanguinis.
-We should have a presumption in favor of freedom.
+Freedom is the presumption.

 2. Citizenship under the Fourteenth Amendment

 What does it mean to be ‘subject to the jurisdiction’ of the United States?
-Some have argued that it means merely ‘being subject to its laws.’
+Some have argued that it means merely ‘being subject to its laws’ or ‘subject to its authority.’
 But that can’t be right.
 The meaning has to be narrower.
 It has to mean something like ‘owing it political allegiance.’
-Foreign tourists and diplomatic personnel are subject to our laws during their stay here, but they obviously do not owe us their political allegiance.
+Foreign tourists and diplomatic personnel are obviously ‘subject to our laws’ during their stay here, but we would never pretend they owe us their political allegiance.
 Permanent resident aliens, by contrast, due to the freely chosen permanency of their residence among us, do owe us their allegiance, even though they are not citizens and cannot claim all the rights and privileges of citizenship.

 How do we know whether a person owes political allegiance to the United States?
 By asking two questions: 1) Has the United States extended an offer of citizenship to this person by law?
 2) Has this person accepted that offer?
 If the answer to both questions is yes, the person is a U.S. citizen and owes the United States his allegiance.
 He is ‘subject to the jurisdiction thereof.’

-But what if the person is an infant, and therefore unable to accept the offer?
-Then, an additional question must be asked: 3) Do either of the child’s parents hold U.S. citizenship or status as a permanent resident alien?
+Now, if the person is an infant, and therefore unable to accept the offer, then an additional question must be asked: 3) Do either of the child’s parents hold U.S. citizenship or status as a permanent resident alien?
 If the answer is no, then the child is not a U.S. citizen and the analysis is done.
-(It doesn’t matter on whose soil the child was born.)
-If the answer is yes, then yet another question must be asked: 4) If neither of the child’s parents is a U.S. citizen, but at least one is a permanent resident alien, was the child born on U.S. soil?
-If the answer is yes, then the child is a U.S. citizen under the Fourteenth Amendment.
-He was born in the United States and at least one of his parents is subject to the jurisdiction thereof.
+It does not matter on whose soil the child was born.
+If the answer is yes, then yet a further question must be asked: 4) If neither of the child’s parents is a U.S. citizen, but at least one is a permanent resident alien, was the child born on U.S. soil?
+If the answer is yes, then the Fourteenth Amendment tells us that that child is a U.S. citizen because the child was born in the United States and at least one of his parents is subject to the jurisdiction thereof.
 If the answer is no, then the child is not a U.S. citizen, unless Congress has by law extended to persons of his class an offer of citizenship.
 If the child is not a citizen, then he does not owe the United States his political allegiance and therefore he cannot enjoy the rights and privileges that come with American citizenship.

 3. ‘Natural Born Citizen’

-Because every U.S. citizen is a sovereign, the spot on which one is born is irrelevant to whether one is a ‘natural born citizen.’
-The child of a U.S. citizen is always a ‘natural born citizen,’ even if born abroad, for the same reason that, under British law, the child of the monarch or a royal ambassador is always a ‘natural born subject,’ regardless of the child’s place of birth.
+When the Constitution speaks of a ‘natural born’ citizen, in the provision requiring that the president be one, what does it mean?
+It means that, to be eligible to be president, you must be a U.S. citizen, and that at the time of your birth one of your parents was a U.S. citizen.
+Which is another way of saying you did not acquire your citizenship through naturalization.
+The soil on which you were born is not relevant.
+The child of a U.S. citizen is always a ‘natural born citizen,’ even if born abroad.
+This, by the way, is similar to the rule in British law whereby the child of the monarch or a royal ambassador is always a ‘natural born subject,’ regardless of the child’s place of birth.
 (Professor Randy Barnett explains this principle well here.)
-So when the Constitution speaks of a ‘natural born’ citizen, in the provision requiring that the president be one, it means only that, to be eligible to be president, you must be a U.S. citizen and at the time of your birth one of your parents was a U.S. citizen, which is another way of saying you did not acquire your citizenship through naturalization.
-There is a lingering question whether ‘natural born’ status can be conferred only by way of one’s father, since that was the practice of most nations before the Revolution.
-But my view is that that ancient custom, which was not universal, was rendered obsolete by the Revolution.
-Our republican Constitution does not make ‘natural born’ status dependent on the sex of the citizen-parent.
+For originalists, there is a lingering question of whether ‘natural born’ status can be conferred only by way of one’s father, since that was the practice of most nations before the Revolution.
+My own view is that that ancient custom, which importantly was not universal, was rendered obsolete by the Revolution.
+There is nothing inherently masculine about citizenship.
+Therefore, it is presumptuous to claim our republican constitution being ‘natural born’ depends on the sex of the citizen-parent.
+Imagine the headaches if it did.

 4. Congressional Power